matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 + After the keyword _description_, we can expect to see the interface's description
 + After _ip address_, we expect to see first the IPv4 Address and then its subnet mask

-We can account for that pattern by copy and pasting the above output into a text editor and replacing the information we want to collect with placeholders:
+We can account for that pattern by copying and pasting the above output into a text editor and replacing the information we want to collect with placeholders:

 {% highlight html %}